-Cleat Design + Build is the one-stop solution for Condominium Associations, Co-operatives, HOAs, property managers and building owners seeking first-class design, build, repair and maintenance solutions.
+Cleat Design + Build is the one-stop solution for Condominium Associations, Co-operatives, HOAs, property managers, school administrators and building owners seeking first-class design, build, repair and maintenance solutions.
 Cleat Design + Build saves you time and money by eliminating the challenges, costs and missed expectations of sourcing, hiring and managing architects, interior designers, engineers, consultants, contractors and vendors.

 The CLEAT process is simple, efficient & highly effective: